 Co-Owner of Autism Services of Kansas

 Melissa has had a desire to help children with autism throughout her adult life.
 She has worked with children with autism and other developmental disabilities between the ages of 18 months and 10 years old in all settings (clinical, school, home and community).
 Melissa has worked as an in home ABA therapist, a clinical ABA therapist, Special Education Teacher for children with a variety of disabilities, a center based Special Education Teacher for children with autism and an Autism Specialist.
-She continues to pursue her passion of working with young children with autism in the Lawrence area.
+She continues to pursue her passion of working with young children with autism in the Lawrence and Topeka areas.
 She works with children and their families in the home, school, and community setting.

 - Board Certified Behavior Analyst